Resources

 Develop review standards that apply to all employees

-If you are managing a hybrid team, or your organization has both remote and in-person employees, it is important to develop the same performance review standards for all workers.
+If you are managing a hybrid team, or your organization has both remote and in-person workers, it is important to develop the same performance review standards for all workers.
 This can help you to avoid making common mistakes associated with performance management.

 Once you have developed a standardized performance review system, make sure your employees are aware of it.
 This ensures all employees are treated fairly and know exactly what to expect from a performance evaluation.